About the Fellowship Program

-All participating surgeons in the program are nationally recognized specialists in both non-operative and operative spine care.
+All participating faculty in the program are nationally recognized specialists in both non-operative and operative spine care.
 Fellows will participate in outpatient and inpatient care.
 The Fellow is given increasing responsibility throughout the year based on individual achievements.
 Clinical and basic science research projects are on going.
 Fellows are expected to complete at least one major research project of publishable quality within the year.

 Applicants must be Board-eligible or -certified and have obtained a California medical license 6 months in advance of commencement of the fellowship (mandatory).
 The use of the SF Match Central Application Service (CAS) is mandatory.
 Applicants fill out only one application form and provide one set of documents and CAS will distribute these documents to the applicant’s designated programs.
 Per SF Match guidelines, three letters of recommendation are required, including one from a residency program director.
 Applicants who are seriously considered for the fellowship will be asked for an interview as outlined in the matching guidelines.

 Fellowship Program Profile:

 Percent of fellowship devoted to operative care - 70%

 Percent of fellowship devoted to non-operative care - 20%